root-gg/plik/README.md

 ### API
 Plik server expose a REST-full API to manage uploads and get files :

-To create upload and upload files :
+Get and create upload :

    - **POST**        /upload
      - Params (json object in request body) :